Heat equation and Schr\"{o}dinger equation with translation invariance on the infinite-dimensional vector space $\mathbb

-\sect{Introduction} In this paper, we provide an analog of the Laplacian on the infinite-dimensional linear space $\mathbb R^\infty$ that is self-adjoint and translation invariant.
-There is no known previous research that has given an analog of the Laplacian on an infinite-dimensional linear space that is self-adjoint {\bf and} translation invariant, and in this sense there does not seem to be any clear related literature.
-On the other hand, the amount of previous research on analogs of the Laplacian on infinite-dimensional linear spaces that are self-adjoint {\bf or} translation invariant, and we are unable to provide an unbiased citation.
+\sect{Introduction} In this paper, we define a translation invariant operator $-\triangle_{\mathbb R^\infty}$ on the infinite-dimensional vector space $\mathbb R^\infty$ as a non-negative self-adjoint operator and we examine evolution equations $u_t=\triangle_{\mathbb R^\infty}u$ and $u_t=\sqrt{-1}\triangle_{\mathbb R^\infty}u$ to show that $-\triangle_{\mathbb R^\infty}$ is an analog of the standard Laplacian $-\triangle_{\mathbb R^n}$ in $L^2(\mathbb R^n)$.
+Our construction of $-\triangle_{\mathbb R^\infty}$ is achieved by combining well basic results widely used in {\bf finite-dimensional} analysis (e.g., [2, 3, 5, 7, 8, 12]), although it is an infinite-dimensional object.
+On the other hand, our method cannot be immediately applied to constructing an analog on a smooth domain of $\mathbb R^\infty$, so we look forward to further research in the future.
+There is no known previous research that has given an analog on an infinite-dimensional linear space that is self-adjoint {\bf and} translation invariant.
+In this sense, there does not seem to be any clear related literature.
+On the other hand, the amount of previous research on things that seem in some sense to be analogs on infinite-dimensional linear spaces that are self-adjoint {\bf or} translation invariant seems to be vast.
+We find it difficult to provide an unbiased citation.